dao-phuong/css_note/README.md

 ## Flexbox

-### justify-content: Align items horozontally (when flex-direction is not column or column-reverse)
+### justify-content: Align items horozontally (when flex-direction is column, justify-content change to vertical)
 Accept following values:
 - flex-start: items align to left side of container
 - flex-end: items align to right side of container